AlxMedia/splits/readme.txt

 == Copyright ==

-Split WordPress Theme, Copyright 2021 AlxMedia
+Splits WordPress Theme, Copyright 2021 AlxMedia
-Split is distributed under the terms of the GNU GPL
+Splits is distributed under the terms of the GNU GPL

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by